exasol/transformers-extension/doc/user_guide/user_guide.md

 The extension provides two types of UDFs:

-* Utility UDFs: UDFs which deal with installation and deletion of pretrained Transformers models in the Exasol BucketFS.
+* Utility UDFs: Manage Transformers models in the Exasol BucketFS.
-* Prediction UDFs: These are a group of UDFs for each supported task.
-Each of them uses the downloaded pre-trained model and performs prediction.
-These are the supported tasks:
+* Prediction UDFs: Use a downloaded pre-trained model to perform prediction.

-   1. AI Custom Classify Extended
-   2. AI Entailment Extended
-   3. AI Answer Extended
-   4. AI Fill Mask Extended
-   5. AI Complete Extended
-   6. AI Extract Extended
-   7. AI Translate Extended
-   8. AI Classify Extended

-This Exasol Extension provides UDFs for interacting with Hugging Face's Transformers API to use pre-trained models on an Exasol cluster.
+### A Note on UDFs :

 User Defined Functions (UDFs) are scripts in various programming languages that can be executed in the Exasol database.
 They can be used by a user for more flexibility in data processing.
 With the Transformers Extension, we provide multiple UDFs for you to use on your Exasol database.
 You can find more detailed documentation on UDFs on the [UDF Scripts page](https://docs.exasol.com/db/latest/database_concepts/udf_scripts.htm).